buildingSMART/IDS/Documentation/property-facet.md

 | IFCDURATION      | A time duration, such as 3 months, 1 week, 4 days, or 1 hour.                              |

 IDS currently specifies all measure-based values based on SI units.
 You can see the full list of units specified for each data type in the [IDS units table](units.md).
-Note that although you can use a data type to request a particular measurement (e.g. an IfcLengthMeasure), you cannot use IDS to request that the length is measured with a particular unit (e.g. meters, inches, millimeters).
+Note that although you can use a data type to request a particular measurement (e.g. an IfcLengthMeasure), you cannot use IDS to request that the length is measured with a particular unit (e.g. meters, inches, or millimeters).
 This capability may be introduced in a future version of IDS.

-Specify properties are critical providing supplementary information to objects in a model.
+Properties are critical providing supplementary information to objects in a model.

 It is encouraged to follow buildingSMART standardised **Properties** wherever possible to ensure that data is highly structured and can be predictably retrieved.